WellFiredDevelopment/dotPeekDocumentation/sphinx/source/ui-overview/settings-page.rst

    This is a personal setting.

 Build reports location
    This is the location where reports are saved.
-You can indicate either an absolute path, or a relative path.
-Relative paths root folder is your Unity project folder (the one containing Assets/ folder).
-Different Unity project can save their reports in the same folder.
-Indeed, .Peek will create a subfolder with the GUID it assigned to your Unity project.
-The GUID is a team shared setting saved in *[Unity Project]/WellFired*.

-   Relative paths are team shared.
+   * |team| Relative paths are team shared.
 Therefore, if you input *"../BuildReports"* as report location, then all of your team members will have their build reports saved in *[Unity Project]/../BuildReports*.

-   If the path is an absolute one, then it will not affect other team members reports location.
+   * Absolute path are personal, then it will not affect other team members reports location.
      Note that if you indicate a location inside the Unity project, it will be automatically converted to a relative location.

+   .. tip:: Different Unity project can save their reports in the same folder.
+Indeed, .Peek will create a subfolder with
+            the GUID it assigned to your Unity project.
+The GUID is a team shared setting.

+Track VCS version |team|
+   If enable and SVN or GIT is installed on your computer, the version of the commit you are building will appear in the report.

+   If your workspace differed with the VCS version, then *-unsync* will be added to the version (such as : **Commit Id** *4baa424-unsync*).

+   Windows users may need to ensure these VCS are installed on the command line.
+Computers not supporting it will simply display
+   **Commit Id** *unknow* no matter this option is enabled or not.

+.. |team| image:: images/settings-page/team.png
+   :align: bottom